Retreats & Events

 _edited_edited_j.jpg)

 For more experienced Zen practitioners, Korinji offers six Dai-Sesshin — 7 day intensive meditation retreats — each year at the monastery, plus two additional sesshin annually in Europe.
-Explore our Calendar for these and many other events, including Shugendo Mountain Training, special seminars, art classes, and more.
+Our sesshin are conducted in a rigorous, traditional manner uncommon in the West: these retreats are remarkable in their depth and power to transform.
+Explore our Calendar for these and many other Zen events.

-At some point after beginning your Zen practice with us and engaging with our community, you may apply to become a formal student of our teacher, Meido Roshi.
+After beginning your Zen practice with us and attending several retreats with our community, you may apply to become a formal student of our teacher, Meido Roshi.
 A short, face-to-face ceremony called shoken formalizes this, and opens the door to more intensive instruction.
-It is conducted at many events throughout the year.
+Shoken is conducted at Dai-Sesshin throughout the year in N. America and Europe.
 Please inquire.

 Goma: Fire Ritual